More Than You Ever Wanted to Know

 Travel Bug

 Travel is a passion, particularly to the out-of-the-way roads of the frontier West.
 Walking where history happened feels a lot like experiencing it myself.
 Right now I’m remembering what it felt like to stand where Coronado stood at Pecos Pueblo 500 years ago.
 Or where Custer and his guys fell.
-Or where Geronimo stood.
+Or where Geronimo was imprisioned.

 On my trips I’ve seen and heard strange things.
 Like ghosts, and flute music, and tepee smoke that wasn’t there.
 But, those are stories for another time.